Ledders26/Makers-Goals/week_6.md

 ### Goals for today

+**Make a start on the weekend challenge!**
+As we have most of this morning free of any workshops, I want to make a start at doing this weekends challenge (which is basically last weekends challenge, but in JavaScript!)

 ### Summary

+After the usual peer group catch up, and JL catch up, made a start on the weekend challenge.
+Afternoon was the weekly retro then pairing with Chloe

 ### General Notes:

+There was a bit of debate in the retro around the difficulty of the weekend challenges.
+My personal view is I like that they are hard.
+I signed up for this to be a challenge, to push me and to continuously learn.
+That said, I appreciate some of the cohort are struggling and we need to ensure, as a Cohort, we can support those guys.

+After that, the session with Chloe was fun.
+We covered ground I'd completed earlier in the week, but I think that benefitted me in as much as JS is new, and therefore doing more of it is enforcing it in my head!

 ### Did I have fun?

+Yes, throughout the day

 ### Am I a better programmer?

+Yes, I've re-enforced my weeks learning, have done a little coaching and Chloe showed me I should be more organised!

 ### What do I want to do tomorrow?

+It's the weekend so........weekend challenge!

 ### Have I completed today's goals?

+Yes